Angevon-1/manual_baldursgate2_angevon/docs/setup_en.md

 ## Joining a MultiWorld Game

 1. In the Archipelago launcher, launch the Manual Client.
-2. Use the dropdown next to Manual Game ID to choose what manual you are using.
+2. In the Manual Client, use the dropdown next to Manual Game ID to choose what manual you are using (Manual_BaldursGate2_Angevon).
 3. Use the Server box to input your connection info.
 The format is Slotname:<span>password</span>@archipelago.gg:##### where Slotname is the Player name you put in the yaml, password is the server password ("None" if the server doesn't have one), and ##### is the port.
 If you're using a localhost, use "localhost" instead of archipelago.gg.
 In this case, ##### is your localhost port.
-4. If everything is right, press Connect and you'll be connected.
+4. When everything is right, press Connect and you'll be connected.

 ## Tracking your items and locations